A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Bayesian hierarchical model for prediction of ecological interactions

 where \(\phi(T_{hi},\eta)\) is the transformed distance under a given evolutionary model controlled by a single parameter \(\eta\).

-With further investigation, we find that the EB model stands-out by displaying a non-trivial convex relationship with predictive power (for more details refer to Appendix Figure \ref{fig:AUC-transformational-models}).
+With further investigation, we find that the EB model stands-out by displaying a non-trivial convex relationship with predictive power, as shown in Figure \ref{fig:tree-scaling-eb}.
+In this figure we are evaluating the potential predictive accuracy of a simple phylogeny-only model (Eq. \eqref{eq:phylogeny-only}) with phylogeny scaled according to the early-burst method, for the database in Section \ref{sec:data} (for more details refer to Online Supplement Figure \ref{fig:AUC-transformational-models}).

+This supports the assumption that scaled phylogenies, based on explicit models of niche or trait evolution, can result in better predictions.
 The EB model allows evolutionary change to accelerate or decelerate through time, for example, evolutionary change may be fastest early in a clades history, but slows through time.
 The rate of change in the EB model is adjusted by a single parameter \(\eta \in \mathbb{R}\), with positive values of \(\eta\) indicating that evolution is faster earlier in history, while negative values suggests the opposite.
 Figure \ref{fig:EB-Tree-example} illustrates the EB model for different values of \(\eta\).

 Under the EB model, the phylogenetic distance between a pair of hosts \((h,i)\) with a most recent common ancestor \(k\) is quantified as

 Thus, for \(\eta=0\), EB reduces to the original tree distance as \(\phi(T_{hi}, 0) = T_{hi}\).
 While this represents one form of uncertainty in the phylogeny, future work may also incorporate uncertainty in tree topology as well as distance by using posterior distributions of trees resulting from Bayesian phylogenetic inference.